 The honey I used in this recipe was a jar we picked up in Marco Island during our little adventure earlier this spring.
 It’s saw palmetto honey, which has a very distinct flavor profile to it.
 The distinct flavor reminds me of relaxing on a white sand beach in the everglades.
 That means I taste a little bit of adventure with every spoonful.

 And the rosemary, let me tell you about the rosemary in this recipe!
 It gives this ice cream the most wonderful hint of earthly flavor.
 Not an overpowering flavor like beet juice either (yuck).
 It’s like that fresh feeling you get when you take a deep inhale of the moist soil after a nourishing thunderstorm.
 Or the lingering scent in the air when a freshly picked boutique of wildflowers has been sitting on the table all afternoon.
 It’s that surge of calm that rushes over you when giving your dog a big hug after a long day of work (no? too far?
 Is that just me?).
-Either way, it’s a wonderful aromic flavor that sends a grounding sensation through your body that I highly suggest you try.
+Either way, it’s a wonderful aromatic flavor that sends a grounding sensation through your body that I highly suggest you try.

-Rosemary Walnut Ice Cream
+Rosemary Walnut Ice Cream recipe below:

 - ¾ cup raw walnuts